its-radio/its-radio.github.io/_pages/about.md

 Later, I'd like to share other sorts of content like CTF guides, breach analyses, and more.
 Stay tuned for more on those topics.

-Reach out to me by email at itsrad.io.privacy@gmail.com
+Send me an email at itsrad.io.privacy@gmail.com

 [Follow me on X](https://x.com/its_rad_io)